 2. Prioritize your finances

-"Make sure that every single month you do a check-in on your finances and ensure that you can still handle any financial commitments that you may have," she explains.
+"Make sure that every single month you do a check-in on your finances and ensure that you can still handle any financial commitments that you may have," she suggests.
 "This is really important, particularly at this time where circumstances might have changed for some of us."

-"The reason why I'm such a big advocate for saving is because at this time, during COVID, you need to have that financial buffer—a security blanket so that if anything happens you have something [to fall back on].
-In ordinary times we talk about having an emergency fund in case a car breaks down or in case the boiler packs up but during COVID people are really impacted by cuts in hours or furloughs, so definitely do save up."
+"The reason why I'm such a big advocate for saving is because at this time, you need to have that financial buffer—a security blanket so that if anything happens you have something [to fall back on," she says.
+"In ordinary times, we talk about having an emergency fund in case a car breaks down or in case the boiler packs up, but during COVID people are really impacted by cuts in hours or furloughs, so definitely do save up."

-4. Stick to a budget
+6. Stick to a budget

-"Budgeting allows you to direct your money to the most important areas of your life.
-For example, if you want to travel next year or if you want to buy a car or get married, I would definitely recommend budgeting for it."
+"Budgeting allows you to direct your money to the most important areas of your life," she says.
+"For example, if you want to travel next year or if you want to buy a car or get married, I would definitely recommend budgeting for it."

 She continues: "A simple budgeting strategy is the 50/30/20 rule.
 So 50% of your income goes to your essential bills, 30% then goes to your wants and 20% is for your savings."

-7.Try to pay off high interest debts to build up your savings
+7.Try to pay off high interest debts

-"Once you have paid off your debts, you can use the money that you would originally be directing towards debt and direct it to your savings or investing."
+"Once you have paid off your debts, you can use the money that you would originally be directing towards debt and direct it to your savings or investing," she says.

 Sagal is a journalist, specialising in lifestyle, pop culture, fashion and beauty.
 She has written for a number of publications including Vogue, Glamour, Stylist, Evening Standard, Bustle, You Magazine, Dazed and Wonderland to name a few.

-By Danielle Valente • Published
+By Narayana Montúfar • Published

-By Liv Facey • Published
+By Lucy Abbersteen • Published